Quantum Coulomb drag signatures of Majorana bound states

 The results presented in this work are experimentally feasible.
-Based on existing experiments (e.g., Ref.\,\cite{Keller2016}), the differential conductance peaks corresponding to current magnitudes on the order of picoamperes (pA) are well within the detection capabilities of current nanowire-quantum dot platforms.
-Moreover, the conductance peak induced by MBSs reaches approximately $0.15 \, e^2$ (e.g., Fig.\,S6 in Supplementary Sec.\,II F), which exceeds the typical peak value of a single MBS, i.e., $\sim 0.08 \, e^2$ (Fig.\,S11 in Supplementary Sec.\,III D).
-Although ABSs can exhibit similar peak magnitudes, they feature pronounced asymmetries in both the height and position of the left and right peaks.
-Such asymmetric peak profiles serve as a distinguishing signature of ABSs relative to MBSs and are readily detectable using low-temperature lock-in techniques.
-Given that the MBS-induced conductance features are robust against small fluctuations in temperature and bias voltage, and that the required coupling strengths (such as $U_{12}$ and the inter-MBS coupling $g$) have already been realized in InAs/Al nanowire experiments, the proposed drag conductance measurement scheme is well within current experimental reach.
+Based on existing experiments (e.g., Ref.\,\cite{Keller2016}), differential conductance signals corresponding to current magnitudes on the order of picoamperes (pA) are well within the detection capabilities of current nanowire-quantum dot platforms.
+Moreover, the MBS-induced conductance peaks reach approximately $0.15 \, e^2$ (e.g., Fig.\,S6 in Supplementary Sec.\,II F), exceeding the typical peak value of a single MBS, i.e., $\sim0.08 \, e^2$ (Fig.\,S11 in Supplementary Sec.\,III D), and are comparable to experimentally observed signals in similar systems.
+In contrast, trivial subgap states modeled as conventional resonant levels can produce conductance peaks of similar magnitude, but their spectral features differ qualitatively: they generally exhibit asymmetric peak profiles in both height and position and lack the characteristic splitting associated with coupled MBSs.
+Such differences are readily detectable using standard low-temperature lock-in techniques.
+Furthermore, the MBS-induced conductance features are robust against moderate variations in temperature and bias voltage within the relevant parameter regime.
+The required interaction strengths (such as $U_{12}$) and the inter-MBS coupling $g$ are consistent with values already achieved in InAs/Al nanowire experiments.
+These considerations indicate that the proposed drag-conductance measurement scheme is well within current experimental reach.